Azure/azure-sdk-for-js/documentation/next-generation-quickstart.md

-Getting Started - Using the next-generation management libraries of Azure SDK for JavaScript/Typescript
+Getting Started - Using the next-generation management libraries of Azure SDK for JavaScript/TypeScript
 =============================================================

 We are excited to announce that a new set of management libraries are now in Public Preview.
 Those packages share a number of new features such as Azure Identity support, HTTP pipeline, error-handling.,etc, and they also follow the new Azure SDK guidelines which create easy-to-use APIs that are idiomatic, compatible, and dependable.
-See [Typescript Design Guidelines](https://azure.github.io/azure-sdk/typescript_design.html) for more information.
+See [TypeScript Design Guidelines](https://azure.github.io/azure-sdk/typescript_design.html) for more information.

 Currently, we have previewed several packages such as `azure/arm-resources`, `@azure/arm-storage`, `@azure/arm-compute`, `@azure/arm-network` for next-generation.
 See more from npmjs.com and find